tauri-apps/tauri-docs/docs/fr/about/book.md

 In 2020, the manufacture of native-apps has become easier and more accessible than ever before.
 All the same, beginners and seasoned developers alike are confronted with tough choices in a rapidly changing landscape of security and privacy.
 This is especially true in the semi-trusted environment of user devices.

 Tauri takes the guesswork out of the equation, as it was designed from the ground up to embrace new paradigms of secure development and creative flexibility that leverage the language features of Rust and lets you build an app using any frontend framework you like.
-Find out how you can design, build, audit and deploy tiny, fast, robust, and secure applications for the major Desktop and Mobile platforms, all from the exact same codebase and in record time - without even needing to know the Rust programming language.
+Find out how you can design, build, audit and deploy tiny, fast, robust, and secure native applications for the major Desktop and Mobile platforms, all from the exact same codebase and in record time - without even needing to know the Rust programming language.

 Authors Daniel and Lucas, the architects behind Tauri take you on a journey from theory to execution, during which you will learn why Tauri was built and how it works under the hood.
 Together with guest personalities that specialize in OpenSource, DevOps, Security and Enterprise Architecture, this book also presents discourse-formated philosophical discussions and open-source sustainability viewpoints from which your next-gen apps will profit - and your users will benefit.